 Heart Rate Variability (HRV), reflecting the heart’s ability to effectively regulate and adapt to internal and external environmental changes, has been linked to many physical and mental health outcomes Forte, Favieri, & Casagrande (2019).
 Conventionally, the various indices used in the assessment of HRV are broadly categorized based on their mathematical underpinnings, with categories traditionally including the time-domain, frequency-domain, and nonlinear dynamics.

 Time-domain indices are overall the simplest and most straightforward method of quantifying the variability of normal (i.e., excluding abnormal beats such as ectopic beats) heartbeat intervals (NN intervals - NNIs).
-Some commonly derived indices include SDNN, the standard deviation of all NN intervals, RMSSD, the root mean square of the sum of successive differences of NN intervals, and pNN50, the percentage of adjacent NN intervals separated by more than 50ms.
+Some commonly derived indices include, the standard deviation of all NN intervals (SDNN), the root mean square of the sum of successive differences of NN intervals (RMSSD), and the percentage of adjacent NN intervals separated by more than 50ms (pNN50).
 While time-domain methods offer computational ease, they are less sensitive to distinguish between the contributions of sympathetic and parasympathetic branches (Acharya, Joseph, Kannathal, Lim, & Suri, 2006).
 Frequency-domain indices, on the other hand, target the assessment of these different regulatory mechanisms by investigating how the HRV power spectrum distributes across different frequency bands (e.g, low frequency, LF or high frequency, HF).
 Other indices that fall under the frequency domain include derivatives of the aforementioned components, such as the ratio of LF to HF (LF/HF) power and their normalized (e.g., LFn, HFn) and natural logarithmic variants (e.g., LnHF).
 Finally, drawn from concepts of non-linear dynamics and chaos theory (Golberger, 1996; Lau, Pham, Annabel, & Makowski, 2021 ), non-linear indices were introduced to better characterize the complex physiological mechanisms underlying HRV.
 Prominent indices include measures obtained from a Poincaré plot where an ellipse is fitted to a scatterplot of each NN interval against its preceding one (e.g., the standard deviation of the short-term, SD1 and long-term, SD2 NN interval variability, as well as its corresponding ratio, SD1/SD2, Brennan, Palaniswami, & Kamen, 2001).
 Other non-linear indices that fall under this category, such as Detrended Fluctuation Analysis (DFA), multi-fractal DFA (MF-DFA) and correlation dimension (CD), account for the fractal properties of HRV, while entropy measures like approximate entropy (ApEn), sample entropy (SampEn), and multiscale entropy (MSE) quantify the amount of regularity in the heart rate (HR) time series (Voss, Schulz, Schroeder, Baumert, & Caminal, 2009).
 However, new methods are continually being developed, including time-frequency domain analysis (Faust, Acharya, Krishnan, & Min, 2004) and HR fragmentation (Costa, Davis, & Goldberger, 2017).
 For a more comprehensive description of all HRV indices, see Pham, Lau, Chen, and Makowski (2021).